 The safest parts of Cancun are the Hotel Zone and Isla Mujeres.

-Admittedly, Isla Mujeres isn’t technically part of Cancun—it’s an island that sits approximately 20 minutes away by ferry.
+Isla Mujeres isn’t part of mainland Cancun—it’s an island that sits approximately 20 minutes away by ferry.

 But having spent two weeks in Isla Mujeres, I can confidently say I felt safer there than in Cancun’s Hotel Zone.
 I believe the biggest reason for this is that everything of touristic interest is within walking distance in Isla Mujeres.